Theology

 • Old and New Testament theology to support pastoral care

-• Translation and exegesis of the Bible in Brazil
+• Biblical translation and exegesis in Brazil

 • Monotheism, colonialism, diversity, and human rights

-• Analysis and interpretation of Pentateuch texts
+• Analyze and interpret Pentateuch texts

 • Pauline Letters, historical context, analysis, and interpretation

-• Hebrews and Catholic letters
+• Hebrew and Catholic letters

-• Study and interpretation of texts in the synoptic gospels
+• Synoptic study and interpretation of gospel texts

 Research projects:

-• Conciliar renewal, contextual and Latin American theology
+• Conciliar renewal, contextual, and Latin American theology

 • The evangelizing mission and Latin American magisterium

-• Profile of “new priests” in Brazil
+• Profile of “New Priests” in Brazil

 • Systematic theology and ecumenism